 The Great Wall

 The largest and most famous is undoubtedly the Great Wall of China.
-This is the longest building on earth spanning 6,350 kilometres, or even 21,196 km with all its sections, according to some estimates.
+This is the longest construction on earth spanning 6,350 kilometres, or even 21,196 km with all its sections, according to some estimates.
 The major part is 2,400 km long.
 There are a number of sections, built at different periods of time and with varying methods.
 Contrary to popular belief, the Wall is not visible from the moon.

 The Great Wall is of course a UNESCO World Heritage Site.
-So is Hadrian’s Wall in the UK and similar Roman structures in Germany.
+So is Hadrian’s Wall in the UK and similar Roman huge defensive structures in Germany.
 Of these Roman military structures only the wall in northern England has survived in a more than blurry archeological way to this day.
 Like in China, the Romans set up the wall as a means to protect the empire from marauding barbarians.

 Hadrian’s Wall, named after an emperor, was 117.5 km long and building begun in AD 122.
 It crosses northern England, roughly west of Newcastle.
 There was another wall, less fortified, to the north.
 The Antonine wall was thus erected even closer to the dangerous menace from the north, the Scots.